Registration - Wahpeton

 During the firefighter session students will have the opportunity to interact with local fire department personnel, ask questions and learn about the process of becoming a volunteer or professional firefighter.
 In addition to hand-on demonstrations, the session will feature several working firefighters who will speak to the challenges and rewards of a job in the fire service.17

-This class’s objective is to show the functions of price on markets through a group activity.
+This class’s objective is to learn about emotional intelligence through a fun interactive group activity.17

 A timed tire & wheel challenge involving the use of power tools and hand tools.
 This class is limited to a capacity of 30 students per session, per presenter request.17